Examining the Impact of Asymmetry in Lattice-Based Mechanical Metamaterials: Results and Discussion

 \subsection{Design Features}

-To better understand the differences in these design spaces and what mechanisms are responsible for the distinctions between property probability distributions, four recurring design features were identified from observing the generated designs (Figure \ref{fig:samplefeatures}).
-These four features are \textit{pivot points}, \textit{arrows}, \textit{spider nodes}, and \textit{stacked members}.
+To better understand the differences in these design spaces and what mechanisms are responsible for the distinctions between the property probability distributions, four recurring design features were identified visually by qualitatively examining a random sample of the generated designs (Figure \ref{fig:samplefeatures}).
+These four features, chosen to represent relatively distinct patterns observed in designs, are \textit{pivot points}, \textit{arrows}, \textit{spider nodes}, and \textit{stacked members}.
 A \textit{pivot point} is defined as a single node about which one portion of a design can rotate relative to the rest of the design, if the lattice pattern were to consist of pin joints and rigid members.
 Even though the members have fully bonded intersections at junctions, the length-to-radius ratio of the members is large enough to promote member bending and thus the lattice patterns are flexible enough to experience nonaffine deformations if \textit{pivot points} are present. \textit{Arrows} have been documented as a versatile lattice shape to achieve negative Poisson's ratios \citep{Qiao2015,Wang2018a}.
 These shapes are defined as a grouping of four members that form a quadrilateral, with three acute angles and one angle over 180 degrees.
 Similar to \textit{pivot points}, \textit{arrows} allow for relative movement within a lattice unit cell.
-The third type of feature present, \textit{spider nodes}, are defined as junctions that have at least 6 connecting members as well as at least one pair of adjacent connecting members with no more than 45 degrees between them. \textit{Stacked members} are defined as a group of at least three members that deviate in angle from each other no more than 10 degrees, and are contained between two endpoints. \textit{Spider nodes} and \textit{stacked members} indicate a concentration of members that are at an angle, which could potentially contribute to increasing the shear stiffness of a given design.
+The third type of feature present, \textit{spider nodes}, are defined as junctions that have at least 6 connecting members as well as at least one pair of adjacent connecting members with no more than 45 degrees between them. \textit{Stacked members} are defined as a group of at least three members that deviate in angle from each other no more than 10 degrees, terminating at a single point on either end of the group. \textit{Spider nodes} and \textit{stacked members} both indicate a concentration of members that are at an angle, which could potentially contribute to increasing the shear stiffness of a given design.
+While the presence of any four of these features is inherently independent of the presence of the other three, it is possible for the same group of members to form multiple features.
 We find the probability distributions of metamaterial properties for designs with and without these features to help assess to what extent, if any, these features impact the metamaterial property space.